Colin Falconer’s historical thrillers are exclusive to Amazon in Kindle, paperback and in Kindle Unlimited.

 But somehow, John of Plana managed it.
 He must have been brave, tough and very resourceful.

-He was the inspiration for my own fictional Dominican monk, William, and his Templar bodyguard, Josseran Sarrazini.
-Like John of Plana, when they set out from the Kingdom of Jerusalem on their own great journey eastwards, they firmly believed they weren’t coming back.
+Like John of Plana, when my characters Josseran and William set out from the Kingdom of Jerusalem on their great journey eastwards, they firmly believed they weren’t coming back.

 Their odyssey to Xanadu began on the Mediterranean coast and led them across the Middle East, through Persia, still desolate from the scorched earth invasion of Genghis Khan forty years before.